tindyc/quizijuana/README.md

 #### Best Practices
 * There is a warning regarding font-end JavaScript libraries with known security vulnerabilities under Trust and Safety.
 Due to time constraint, I have decided to work on this at a later stage.
 This could be solved by stop using each of the libraries that Lighthouse flags and replacing it with a different library or newer version.
+* During the last stage of development, whilst I was checking the codes, I reaslised the scripts for the Bootstrap buddle were out of date and I had upgraded it to the new Bootstrap5 bundle.
+This error has now been fixed and the score for best practices is now 100.

 #### SEO
 * The SEO score for my site is 100.